mthorning/matt-thorning.dev/src/pages/2019-07-14-rust-ownership/index.md

 > 5 | println!("{} again from the main function", hello);
 > | ^^^^^ value borrowed here after move

-The compiler has told us that we've moved the `hello` value to the `other` function and therefore cannot be used again by the `main` function.
+The compiler has told us that we've moved ownership of the value from the `hello` variable in the `main` function to the `greeting` variable in the `other` function and therefore it cannot be used again by the `main` function at _line 5_.
 The message also says "_move occurs because \`hello\` has type \`std::string::String\`, which does not implement the \`Copy\` trait_".
-I'll probably do a post about traits at some point so I won't go into them here but what the compiler is saying is that this is not a type that can be copied.
+I'll probably do a post about traits at some point so I won't go into them here but what the compiler is saying is that this is not a type that can be copied, hence why it has been moved.
 All types that can be stored on the stack can be copied, this is why the ownership rules do not apply to them; because their size is known, the performance cost of copying the values is not worth worrying about so that is what happens.

 ## Cloning

-This doesn't mean that we can't copy values on the heap though, that is one way we can make our code compile:
+This doesn't mean that we can't copy values on the heap though, cloning the value is one way we can make our code compile:

 ```rust{numberLines:true}
 fn main() {